JobNmadu/Dyn4cast/README.md

 At present, the package exports a single function, `DynamicForecast`, which takes two required arguments: the `Data` of any recognized format but should be a **dataframe** containing two columns `Date` and `Case`.
-The Date is the *day* the data is collected while Case is the variable for forecasting.
+The Date is the *day/month/year* the data is collected while Case is the variable for forecasting.
+The Date must be in the recognized format i.e. ‘YYYY-MM-DD’.
 The other arguments parsed to the function are `MaximumDate`, which is the last date Data was collected and `BREAKS`, which is a vector of numbers and used as `knots` in estimating spline polynomials.